LockTrip Market Cap Hits $6.14 Million (LOC)

-LockTrip (CURRENCY:LOC) traded 4% higher against the dollar during the twenty-four hour period ending at 0:00 AM Eastern on March 7th.
-LockTrip has a total market cap of $6.14 million and approximately $8,723.00 worth of LockTrip was traded on exchanges in the last 24 hours.
-One LockTrip token can now be purchased for approximately $0.41 or 0.00004511 BTC on popular cryptocurrency exchanges including IDEX, Kucoin, Mercatox and HitBTC.
-During the last seven days, LockTrip has traded down 1% against the dollar.
+LockTrip (CURRENCY:LOC) traded 4% higher against the dollar during the 1 day period ending at 22:00 PM Eastern on March 9th.
+One LockTrip token can now be bought for about $0.41 or 0.00004511 BTC on exchanges including Bancor Network, Gatecoin, LATOKEN and IDEX.
+LockTrip has a market capitalization of $6.14 million and $8,723.00 worth of LockTrip was traded on exchanges in the last day.
+During the last week, LockTrip has traded down 1% against the dollar.

 - Vitae (VITAE) traded 2.5% lower against the dollar and now trades at $1.61 or 0.00017667 BTC.